FesseMisk/FesseMisk.github.io/_posts/2022-10-07-op_homlgang.md

 # Intro
 OP HOLMGANG was a CTF hosted by Kripos, a special agency of the Norwegian Police Service, for the University of Oslo, but it was open to the public.
 Although it was a classic jepoardy-style CTF, it was special in the sence that every chall was connected up to a central incidenct.
 It was all made to look like an actual police investigation, which made the CTF a lot more fun.
 The Case Summary can be read here, [case_summary.pdf](/assets/2022-09-04-op_homlgang/case_summary.pdf).

 This was the first CTF we competed in as a team, and we are very pleased with how well it went.
-Ending at 8th place, and possibly the highest scoring student team, was not something we envisioned beforehand.
+Ending at 8th place, and possibly the highest scoring student team, was not something we expected beforehand.

 ## Scoreboard